iifl-logo

 Total (A) + (B)

 iv.
-In our opinion and according to the information and explanations given to us, the Company has complied with the provisions of sections 185 and 186 of the Act in respect of loans, investments, guarantees and security made.
+In our opinion and according to the information and explanations given to us, the Company has complied with the provisions of sections 185 and 186 of the Act in respect of loans, investments made, guarantees and securities provided, as applicable.

 vi.
 We have broadly reviewed the books of account maintained by the Company pursuant to the rules made by the Central Government for the maintenance of cost records under section 148 (1) of the Act in respect of activities carried on by the Company and are of the opinion that prima facie, the specified accounts and records have been made and maintained.
 We have not, however, made a detailed examination of the same.